daniyyell-dev/daniyyell-dev/README.md

 # Welcome to My Profile! 🌟 🚀✨

-Daniel or simply "daniyyell" is a highly skilled cybersecurity professional with over six years of diverse security experience.
-He excels in Vulnerability Assessment, Penetration Testing, Senior SOC Analyst and Incident Response.
-His certifications include CASP+, CySA+, CEH, CND, and more.
-I'm currently learning Python for automation and Machine Learning.
+Daniel, also known as "daniyyell," is a seasoned cybersecurity professional with over six years of extensive experience.
+His expertise spans various domains, excelling in Vulnerability Assessment, Penetration Testing, Senior SOC Analysis, and Incident Response.
+Possessing notable certifications such as CASP+, CySA+, CEH, CND, and more, Daniel is committed to continuous learning.
+Currently, he is expanding his skill set by delving into Python for automation and exploring Machine Learning.

 # Education